somthn0somthn/fusogen-xion-inter/README.md

 curl -s http://127.0.0.1:26057/status | jq .result.sync_info.latest_block_height
 ```

-### 3. Set Docker Image CLI Aliases - these will make executing the demo commands easier
+### 3. Set Docker Image CLI Aliases - these will make executing the demo commands easier, but may need to be redeclared in new terminals
 ```bash
 # Juno Docker alias
 alias junod-docker="docker run --rm --network host \